Under the Volcano (1984 film): Filming

-Principal photography began on August 8, 1983, in the village of Yautepec de Zaragoza, a short car ride from Cuernavaca.
+Principal photography began on August 8, 1983, in the village of Yautepec de Zaragoza, a short car ride from Cuernavaca, which was selected due to its 18th-century architecture.
+Sequences were filmed at Cocoyoc and San José de Vista Hermosa Hacienda.
+The only purpose-built set for the film was the "El Farolito" brothel (the real location was too dilapidated), which was constructed on the outskirts of Metepec.

+The film was shot mostly in-sequence to aid Finney's performance.

+Release

+The film was entered into the 1984 Cannes Film Festival, where it was nominated for the Palme d'Or.

 Reception

-The film was entered into the 1984 Cannes Film Festival, where it was nominated for the Palme d'Or.
+Critical response

 Upon general release, it received generally positive reviews from critics.
 Reviewing in The New York Times, Janet Maslin especially praised Finney's performance.
 (Note: The part of Geoffrey Firmin is believed to have been semi-autobiographical, depicting Malcolm Lowry himself.

 Lowry's first wife, Jan Gabrial, found Albert Finney's portrayal so convincing that she said of him "...it was exactly Malcolm as I knew him...")

+On the review aggregator website Rotten Tomatoes, 74% of 19 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 70 out of 100 based on 14 critics, which the site labels as "generally favorable" reviews.